 Stir in between.
 Add 1 cup tamarind extracted pulp.

 Add 1 cup cooked and mashed toor dal.

 Give a good mix without lumps.
 Add 1 cup water or as per consistency required.
-Also, add 8-10 fresh curry leaves, add 2 tbsp coriander leaves, add 3-4 green chillies.
+Also, add 8-10 fresh curry leaves, add 2 tablespoon coriander leaves, add 3-4 green chillies.
 Adjust salt as per taste.

 Add ½ tomato optional.
 Cover and bring it to a boil.